phosphenes/vanilla/src/modules/π-rotator/π-rotator.md

 <anyTag pi-rotator-trigger="ID_OF_ROTATOR" data-idx="0">toggle my rotator</anyTag>
 ```
 ###notes
-anyTag Elements will toggle the targeted rotator open/closed.
+anyTag Elements will toggle a targeted modal rotator open/closed.
 The optional data-idx
 opens the rotator to a specific item.

 The "data-options" value must be valid JSON, meaning keys must be in double quotes.